1086 Walter de lacy starts to build Ludlow Castle after coming over here in 1066 with William the Conqueror

 The Mortimer family arrived in the wake of William the Conqueror and murdered their way through the Royal family

-The Princes in the Tower spent their childhood playing around the North Range, Great hall and tudor lodgings before being murdered in London
+The Princes in the Tower spent their childhood playing around the North Range, Great Hall and Tudor Lodgings before their fateful trip to London

 Throughout the 16th and 17th Century Ludlow Castle was held by the Crown